 all the instructions carefully.

-on their study permit.
+of conditions on their study permit.
 You must have a valid post-secondary study permit before the first day of planned studies.
-You can request a postsecondary study permit on-line or by paper application, refer to the links and instructions below for more
+You can request a postsecondary study permit on-line or by paper application, refer to the links and instructions

 Study Permits can be extended by sending an application electronically online to CIC or by mailing an application with supporting documents to CIC Vegreville, Alberta.

 Visit the link https://www.canada.ca/en/immigration-refugees-citizenship/services/study-canada/extend-study-permit.html for information on how to apply for your Study Permit extension online.